 Many of the voucher collections for the Flora of the World project are housed at SRP.

-The Roger Rosentreter lichen collection consists of nearly 20,000 specimens that have been recently curated for species identification and georeferenced.
+The Roger Rosentreter lichen collection consists of over 15,000 specimens that have been recently curated for species identification and georeferenced.

 Through exchange the collection has gained numerous collections of historical importance including specimens of Cusick, Clausen, Hitchcock, Kelsey, Thomas, Tiehm, and Baker.